themichaelbender/demos/presentations/Cloud IS your career/session.md

 4. Why your employer doesn't matter...much
 5. How to learn in the digital age
 6. Why certifications are your route to success
-7. Use the cloud vendor's docs to your benefit
+7. Use the cloud vendor's docs to your advantage